Chipotle Mexican Grill Whale Trades Spotted - Benzinga

 Whether this is an institution or just a wealthy individual, we don't know.
 But when something this big happens with CMG, it often means somebody knows something is about to happen.

-Today, Benzinga's options scanner spotted 17 options trades for Chipotle Mexican Grill.
+Today, Benzinga's options scanner spotted 16 uncommon options trades for Chipotle Mexican Grill.

 This isn't normal.